-Plan Your Disney Vacation Ahead of Time
+It’s Important to Plan Your Disney Vacation Ahead of Time

 Ok, ok, we know!
 Planning a Disney vacation is a full-time job.
 Thankfully, we have a Walt Disney World printable planner to help you out and make it easy.
 Look at it this way.
 What could happen if you just show up?
 Surely it wouldn’t be the end of the world, right?
 Surely, you can just wing it, right?
 Wrong.
-Disney planning is not something to skimp on at any stage of your Disney vacationing experience, let alone on your first or only Disney trip.
-Making sure you have dining reserved, your 3 fast passes a day booked, transportation figured out and all those things you have to do ahead of time like booking the hotel, choosing your magic bands and packing the right shoes.
+Disney planning is not something to skimp on at any stage of your Disney vacationing experience.
+Let alone on your first or only Disney vacation.
+Making sure you have dining reserved, or at least a plan is key.

+Figuring out transportation ahead of time helps too.
+From booking the hotel to choosing your magic bands and packing the right shoes.
 Check out the post on how to plan a Disney Vacation in 12 steps if you’re feeling overwhelmed.
 It really can be simple and fun.
 PRO TIP: Make it fun.
 Pick a day to put aside some time for the Disney planning.
-Choose which park on which day, Book the restaurants, book the fast passes, Plan your Disney budget.
-Get a notebook, sit down and just do it.
+Choose which park on which day, Book the restaurants, and come up with your Disney Ride Strategy.
+Plan your Disney budget.
+Get a notebook or planner, sit down and just do it.

 Stop and Watch a Disney Show

 What if you thought for a minute that this wouldn’t be your only Disney vacation?
 What if you decided right now that you could easily go back to Disney every couple years?
 No, this isn’t a sales pitch for the DVC, its just a mindset shift that feels a whole lot better.
 Instead, why not plan on sitting to watch a daytime show or a parade?
 They’ll happen a few times a day and there’s no harm in taking an hour out of your schedule to really enjoy the Dapper Dans, or Main Street Trolley Dancers.
 PRO TIP: Check the Disney Parks Schedule for parade and show times ahead of time, or grab a times guide at the park entrance.

 Pack Your Disney Day Bag With Less

 All you need is LESS.
 This is a Disney World mistakes we see A LOT.
 People bring everything they own into the parks.
 New Walt Disney World vacationers lug in strollers, backpacks, tote bags, you name it.
 It’s not another country, just a theme park.
 While there are definitely instances where you will need a stroller if you’re toting little ones, know that it doesn’t need to be huge or packed with absolutely everything.
 You won’t need your resort mugs, they’re not refillable in the parks.
-You don’t need a 24 pack of water, bring one empty water bottle for each person in your party instead and refill throughout the parks.
+You don’t need a 24 pack of water.
+Bring one empty water bottle for each person in your party instead and refill throughout the parks.

 Part of Walt Disney World’s sustainability plan is refillable water bottle stations, so you will see them popping up everywhere soon.
 If you’re packing your own lunch, bring a small cooler bag and stash it in the lockers at the front of the park.
 The struggle you will have to endure at each ride, each restaurant, each show, and each character meet and greet is simply not worth it, just to have all your stuff nearby.PRO TIP: Aim for one backpack ( and one stroller if needed).
 If the little ones want to wear little backpacks with a water bottle, poncho and their autograph books that could be helpful.
-Otherwise you can fit it all in one backpack, we’ve seen it done many times, we promise.
+Otherwise, you can fit it all in one backpack, we’ve seen it done many times, we promise.

 Stray From The Ordinary

 You shouldn’t only spend time in the parks.
 That’s not really what Walt Disney World is all about.
-For many the struggle is focused so much on the money they spent and getting the most bang for their buck in the parks that everything else is missed.
-Heck this may be their only ever Disney vacation, so we get that!
+For many the struggle is focused so much on the money spent and getting the most bang for their buck in the parks that everything else is missed.
+Heck this may be your only ever Disney vacation, so we get that!
 But… when you’re this acutely focused on making it the most magical trip ever you miss the things that actually make it magical.
 Visiting the Disney resorts is one of our favorite ways to spend time at Disney.

-Having tea at the Grand Floridian, or breakfast with Stitch at The Polynesian, or trying the beignets at Port Orleans ( obviously our magic includes food) is what makes Disney different and special.
+Having tea at the Grand Floridian, or breakfast with Stitch at The Polynesian, or trying the beignets at Port Orleans.
+All important.
+Obviously our Disney magic includes food, but it is what makes Disney different and special.
 Hop aboard the boat to Wilderness Lodge from Magic Kingdom or visit Animal Kingdom Lodge to watch the animals roam on the savanna.
 Or head to your resort for s’mores or a movie on the lawn.
 The point here is Disney is so much more than a theme park with on-site lodging.
 Travel around and see what the fuss is all about.
 PRO TIP: Plan a resort day so you save money by not having to pay for the parks one day.
 You can happily fit in all the monorail resorts if you want easy access.
 Or hop over to Port Orleans and Disney Springs accessible each way by boat.
 Whichever resorts you’re interested in, make a day of it.

 Mobile Order Your Disney Meals

 PRO TIP: Try mobile ordering from at least one place, that way you can see if it is for you.
 It really is quite awesome to be able to walk in someplace with the line out the door and get your food.
-We placed our order from the exit line at Flight of Passage in Animal Kingdom and walked straight to satuli canteen to pick up our lunch.
+We placed our order from the exit line at Flight of Passage in Animal Kingdom and walked straight to Satu’li canteen to pick up our lunch.
 Pretty magical.

-Don’t Waste Time Standing in Lines
+Disney Mistake #7 Don’t Waste Time Standing in Lines

 Relax You’re On Vacation!

 Take downtime.
 Grab a coffee and sit on the hub grass at Magic Kingdom.
-Here you’ll see the main street dancers, get great views of the castle and have a much needed rest for your feet.
+Here you’ll see the main street dancers, get great views of the castle and have a much-needed rest for your feet.
 Find a hidden alcove in Animal Kingdom to have a snack.
 Go on a lazy ride like Living with the Land in Epcot.
 Stop by the Grand Floridian to lounge about and listen to the piano player.
 Whatever you do make it relaxing.

-PRO TIP: Appreciating how amazing Disney is involves taking a moment to realize what’s happening in between the hustle and bustle.
+PRO TIP: Appreciating how amazing Disney is includes taking a moment to realize what’s happening in between the hustle and bustle.
 Plan at least one thing during your trip that can constitute as relaxation time, that way you can still check it off your list and won’t feel like you’ve “wasted” time.

-Florida is Hot and Rainy and Crowded…but lovely.
+Florida is Hot and Rainy and Crowded

 What if This isn’t Your Only Disney Trip?

 This is more of a mindset shift than anything.
 We’ve alluded to this all throughout the post, but the “do all the things” strategy is not the Disney newbie’s best strategy.
 Instead of treating this trip like your first trip or your only trip…treat it just like “a trip!”
 Don’t put so much weight on it.
-On our first trip to Disney there was a hovering feeling that we needed to fit everything in because god only knows when or if we’d ever be back.
-I can’t even tell you the amount of stress we carried around for those first few days of vacation.
+On our first trip to Disney, there was a hovering feeling that we needed to fit everything in because god only knows when or if we’d ever be back.
+We can’t even tell you the amount of stress we carried around for those first few days of vacation.

 PRO TIP: Play “what if” and try believing that this first trip will be one of many, or at least a few Disney trips you’ll take in your life.
 By making everything less of a big deal, you’ll enjoy it more.